Drafting refers to the act of writing. Writers may draft by handwriting, by writing online, or by dictation.

 One of the central tenets of process pedagogy is that the process of drafting is a generative process.
-In other words, writers learn by writing (see Composition Theory).
+In other words, writers learn by writing (see Composition).

 According to this view of composing, even a lousy start is better than nothing at all.
 Thought finds form via drafting.
 Trust the process.
-Once you’ve started thinking, you never know where you’re truly headed, particularly if you embrace a Growth Mindset and the generative nature of the composing process.
+Once you’ve started thinking, you never know where you’re truly headed, particularly if you embrace a Growth Mindset.

-Hopefully Writing Commons provides you with the Declarative/Conceptual Knowledge you need to engage wholeheartedly in Invention.
+Hopefully Writing Commons provides you with the declarative knowledge knowledge you need to engage wholeheartedly in Invention.
 Faith in the Creative Process comes with time and a playful approach to professionalism and a sound work ethic.

 Ideally Drafting is ongoing.
 Once you start a project, you want to be open to the random sentence that occurs to you during a shower or a walk upstairs.
 Listen to yourself.
 Believe in yourself.
 Just get it down.
 Don’t prejudge.